dssg/voter-protection/data/readme.md

 ## How Can I Modify This?
+To use the toolkit in Tableau, edit your Data Connection to link to the downloaded (ANALYSIS) spreadsheet.

 * ***Do you like our data, but have different actions?***
   * Navigate to  the Actions and Urgency Sheet